-If you haven't heard of Alice Guv-Blaché, by the end of Pamela B. Green's films that explored gender, sex, documentary you will be singing her praises and seeking out her work.
-Utilising wonderful interview footage of Guy-Blaché recorded in 1957 and 1967, blended with recovered film clips, Be Natural is an energetic investigation into the legacy of the world's first female director satirical and revolutionary feminist representation and race.
-After moving to America in the early 1900s, she founded Solax studio and poured her life and soul into directing, producing and mentoring before her career abruptly ended in 1919.
+If you haven't heard of Alice Guy-Blaché, by the end of Pamela B. Green's documentary you will be singing her praises and seeking out her work.
+Utilising wonderful interview footage of Guy-Blaché recorded in 1957 and 1967, blended with recovered film clips, Be Natural is an energetic investigation into the legacy of the world's first female director

-Trained in stenography, Alice Guy-Blaché was hired as an assistant to Léon documentary that celebrates the work Gaumont in 1894 and soon began directing demo films to sell Gaumont's motion picture cameras.
+Trained in stenography, Alice Guy-Blaché was hired as an assistant to Léon Gaumont in 1894 and soon began directing demo films to sell Gaumont's motion picture cameras.
 By the age of 23, she was named head of production and began her prolific career.

-A great comic director, Guy-Blaché was well ahead of her time, creating
+A great comic director, Guy-Blaché was well ahead of her time, creating cultural conversation in the 1960s and